 How can I buy more coloured rings?

-Oral-B do not sell the coloured rings on their own.
-There are some third party sellers on Amazon and eBay who may sell the rings, but due to their low value and low demand they are not readily available.
+Oral-B does not sell the coloured rings on their own.
+There are some third party sellers on Amazon and eBay who may sell the rings, but due to their low value and low demand, they are not readily available.
 You will not find them at your local supermarket.

-Do remember with any new brush head purchase will come a coloured ring.
+Do remember with any new brush head purchase will come with a coloured ring.